brusinow/connect-four/README.md

 -Adding a video background for large screen size (and toggling it off for smaller screen sizes) -Potentially making another media query for smaller phones (iPhone SE, iPhone 5, etc -Improving the AI to include a more attack-based strategy, research minimax application.
+-Trying to DRY out some of my droppable functions (7 very similar functions for the 7 columns)